 Discovering frequently repeating patterns in event sequences is an important data mining problem that finds application in domains such as industrial plants/assembly lines, medical diagnostics, and computational neuroscience.
 Algorithms such as frequent episode discovery [1], [2], in particular, are adept at discovering patterns in neuronal spike train data using multi-electrode arrays (MEAs; shown in Fig. 1).
 They bring us one step closer to reverse-engineering the temporal connectivity map of neuronal circuits and yield insights into the network level activity of brain tissue.
-However, there is a combinatorial cost to exploring spike train datasets within the memory and processing power constraints of the single CPU.
+Until recently, most analysis was limited to single cell activity due to the low computational capacity of single-core computers and lack of efficient data mining algorithms.
+While clever data mining algorithms have made it feasible to overcome the combinatorial explosion problem of discovering multiway interactions, they are still limited by the memory and processing power constraints of the single CPU.

 In recent years, the peak-performance of a GPU has exceeded that of the CPU by several orders of magnitude.
 Intel's latest quad-core processors have a theoretical peak of 51.20 GFLOPS.
-Nvidia's latest single GPU card, the GeForce GTX 285, has a theoretical peak of 1062.72 GFLOPS.
-Application speedups up to 431x have been reported [3].
-The demand for graphics applications like gaming have made GPUs widely available and inexpensive.
-In this paper we explore how this massively parallel computing platform can be used effectively to solve the challenges posed by temporal data mining.
-Although we focus on a specific algorithm, the issues encountered here are symptomatic of many temporal mining algorithms that must use state machines to monitor and process event streams.
-Hence the lessons learned from this effort will likely seed similar research efforts.
+Nvidia's latest single GPU card, the GeForce GTX 285, has a theoretical peak of 1062.72

-Figure 1. left: Illustration of a micro electrode array (MEA) used to record spiking activity of neurons in tissue cultures; top right: a raw spike train recorded by the MEA; and bottom right: a recurring pattern/cascade of neuronal activity.
+Figure 1.
+Illustration of a Micro electrode array (MEA) used to record spiking activity of neurons in tissue cultures, a raw spike train recorded by the MEA and a recurring pattern/cascade of neuronal activity.